Do you have 22 minutes to listen to this podcast?

 Saturday 28 April is World Day for Safety and Health at Work.
 This year the focus is on building safe and healthy workplaces for young workers and future generations.

 Kainga Ora is a free service which aims to support low income families to have warmer, drier and healthier homes.
 They welcome self-referrals.

 Age Concern North Shore have published a calendar of exercise/physical activities, social and support groups for older people living on the North Shore.

 Epilepsy New Zealand and the Ministry of Health are seeking people with epilepsy to complete an online survey about the effectiveness of epilepsy services.
 Go to the survey page for details.

 Age Concern is offering a FREE classroom-based refresher workshop to re-familiarize older drivers with traffic rules and safe driving practices, to help drivers remain independent for longer.
 No testing is involved.

 Plain packaging on cigarettes is in place from 14 March.
 This means standardised packaging will be sold at retailers with graphic images and warnings.
-You might find this change is really helpful in acting the idea of stopping smoking.
+You might find this change is really helpful in helping you act on the idea of …

 Understand your diabetes.
 Diabetes Self-Management Education is a range of free courses, to help you manage your health.